ord-premise/ord-premise.github.io/_posts/2023-06-23-first-virtual-meeting.md

 author: Edan Bainglass
 ---

 The first virtual meeting focused on ongoing efforts in both use-cases towards the first deliverables.
-We briefly discussed plans for the next MADICES conference and technical issues facing Empa w.r.t its network.
+We briefly discussed plans for the next MADICES conference and general technical issues.

 ## Discussion